- Dec. 15thScholarship deadline

 March 1 is the priority deadline for the students beginning or continuing enrollment at MU the following fall semester.
 Students need to be admitted to MU and have a non-rejected FAFSA on file by March 1st in order to meet this deadline.

 A FAFSA can be filed at any time throughout the academic year.
 Please check with the Financial Aid Office if you are uncertain about the academic year needed for your enrollment.

 Most FAFSAs are filed online and signed electronically using a Federal Student Aid ID (or FSA ID).
 If you require a paper FAFSA, please contact our office.

+The IRS Data Retrieval Tool is currently unavailable.
 The University of Missouri encourages financial aid applicants to import tax information from the IRS using the IRS Data Retrieval Tool.
 The IRS Data Retrieval tool saves times and reduces the probability of being selected for verification.
 If you did not use the IRS Data Retrieval Tool when you first completed the FAFSA, you may login to your FAFSA again and make corrections by using the IRS Data Retrieval Tool to transfer your tax information.

 Applying for scholarships

 MU offers many automatic scholarships for which you are considered when you apply to the university, based on criteria such as grade point average, ACT/SAT scores, class rank and state residency.